 WMed is accredited by the Higher Learning Commission.
 The Higher Learning Commission is one of six institutional accreditors in the US that accredits degree-granting post-secondary educational institutions.
 Contact the Higher Learning Commission at 800.621.7440.
 WMed is also approved to provide distance education courses to our students.

-WMed has provisional certification with the US Department of Education to participate in Title IV of the Higher Education Act of 1965 programs.
+WMed has certification with the US Department of Education to participate in Title IV of the Higher Education Act of 1965 programs.

 WMed has full accreditation granted by the Liaison Committee on Medical Education (LCME), the national accrediting body for educational programs leading to the MD degree.
 The LCME determined that the medical school meets the standards outlined in the LCME document, Functions and Structure of a Medical School.

-In support of improving patient care, the medical school’s Office of Continuing Education (CE) is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+In support of improving patient care, the medical school’s Office of Continuing Education (CE) is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide interprofessional continuing education for the healthcare team.

 The Office of the Medical Examiner has full accreditation from the National Association of Medical Examiners (NAME).
 NAME is the professional organization of physician medical examiners, medicolegal death investigators, and death investigation system administrators who perform the official duties of the medicolegal investigations of deaths of public interest in the US.
 NAME accreditation program is a peer review system and has a goal to improve performance through objective evaluation and constructive criticism.